 This post will give you an overview of possible Things to Do during your upcoming visit to Paris, France.
 But not only that.
 It will also give you tips on Getting Around, Buy Tickets or a City Pass, some unforgettable Day-trips, Personal Safety & much more.

-- This blog post is the first one that is written by me & my daughter Lisa.
-I’ve visited Paris twice in the past, but she was there recently (Summer of 2022).
-Able to add new information – and photos – to the impressions I had some years ago.
+• This blog post is the first one that is written by me & my daughter Lisa.
+I’ve visited Paris twice in the past, but she was there just recently.
+Able to add new information & photos to the impressions I had earlier on.

-- IMPORTANT: Throughout this post you’ll find affiliated links provided by affiliate marketing platforms like TravelPayOuts, GetYourGuide & others.
+• IMPORTANT: Throughout this post you’ll find affiliated links provided by affiliate marketing platforms like TravelPayOuts, GetYourGuide, Tiqets & others.
 Links & ads that may help you plan your next trip to Paris.

 Paris, a short Introduction